Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 strawberry cheesecake

-Why Cheesecake Isn’t Healthy For Your Cat
+Why Cheesecake Isn’t Healthy for Your Cat

 As you might guess by tasting it, most cheesecake also contains quite a bit of sugar and fat.
 Humans know that we should limit the amount of these foods that we eat and the same is true for cats.

-Long-term, eating sugar can cause many of the same concerns in cats as it does humans, including obesity and diabetes.
+Sugar offers minimal nutritional benefits for cats because they are obligate carnivores, meaning they must get their nutrients from animal sources.
+A cat’s diet is based on animal protein, while the percentage of carbohydrates they need is low.
+Long-term, eating sugar can cause many of the same concerns in cats as it does in humans, including obesity.
 Cats can’t taste sweet flavors anyway, so it’s probably not a sugar craving leading them to the cheesecake!

 Toxic Ingredients You May Find In Cheesecake